Lionsberg/lionsberg-wiki/Lionsberg Trust Manifesto.md

 In Q1 2022, Jordan began convening meetings to begin to explore the concept of an all-encompassing [[Meta Project]] larger than any one movement, group, or nation, while teams continued to improve the core infrastructure and articulation of the ideas.

-By late 2022, the pattern for organizing and federating such an effort was becoming clear, and the need to move from the abstraction of the [[Meta Project]] into its concrete expression through [[LIONSBERG]] was clear.
+By late 2022, the pattern for organizing and federating such an effort was becoming clear, and the need to move from the abstraction of the [[Meta Project]] into its concrete expression through [[Lionsberg]] was clear.
 Because the [[Provisional Structure]] established Lionsberg as a self-governing voluntary association, initially stewarding resources through a 501(c)(3) public charity, it emerged from the two previous years of testing relatively unscathed.

 As we moved into 2023, Jordan published the foundational literature, context, and lexicon on the [[Lionsberg Wiki]], set up the Lionsberg Communication System, established broadcast capabilities and recorded pilot episodes, ran a couple additional social experiments, and prepared for broadcasting and fundraising.